maxkaemmerer/ld57/README.md

 This made it very easy to create new maps and was just a very enjoyable exercise.

 Here and there throughout the process we added all the sound effects and music.
 We wanted the basic background music to play the whole time and layer additional instruments over it when the player got close to a Minotaur.
-We ended up sticking the overlayed music on to the Minotaur Scene itself so we could just use Godots Distance feature for the AudioStreamplayer2D instead of handling that logik ourselves.
+We ended up sticking the overlayed music on to the Minotaur Scene itself so we could just use Godots Distance feature for the AudioStreamplayer2D instead of handling that logic ourselves.
 We are initially planning to handle all the music in a central scene but this ended up being just a bit too convenient.

 <audio controls src="./sound/Background_1.mp3"></audio>